michaelroth1/mitoSoft.Razor.Spinners/README.md

 ## OverlaySpinner

-The OverlaySpinner pops up a standard Bootstrap spinner in front of a shaded overlay, which disable all frontend controls and avoid users of breaking their actual session.
+The OverlaySpinner pops up as a standard Bootstrap spinner in front of a shaded overlay, which disable all frontend controls and avoid users of breaking their actual session.
 The usage is shown in the following code snippet:

 ```c#